primatejs/primate/docs/guide/use-cases.md

 {"title":"Comment title","text":"Comment text"}
 ```

-Then Primate will display the following plain text page.
+Then Primate will respond in plain text as follows.

 ```text
 You've sent a PUT request with the following data: